-In mid-March 2017, Jack Goldsmith wrote that “we are witnessing the beginnings of the greatest presidential onslaught on international law and international institutions in American history.”
+In mid-March 2017, Jack Goldsmith argued that “we are witnessing the beginnings of the greatest presidential onslaught on international law and international institutions in American history.”
 This page documents that onslaught, in reverse chronological order.

 March 24, 2017.
 The Trump administration plans a 40% cut to the State Department peacekeeping budget and the elimination of all U.S. funding to the International Organizations and Programs account, which provides large amounts of funding to UNICEF, the U.N.
 Development Program, and the U.N.
 Framework Convention on Climate Change, among other international organizations.